Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Introduction

-To investigate whether these extensions translate to predictive gains for real data, we apply our proposed model framework to the well-known dataset compiled in \cite{welch2008comprehensive}.
-More specifically, we forecast S\&P~500 excess returns over a period of 55 years and compute one-step-ahead predictive densities.
-We then assess to what extent the proposed methods outperform simpler nested alternatives and other competing approaches both in terms of log predictive scores (LPS) as well as root mean square errors (RMSEs).
-The economic significance of our proposed model is investigated using a trading exercise where each competing model is utilized to generate trading signals.
-Sharpe ratios are then used to discriminate between models.
+To investigate whether these extensions translate to predictive gains, we apply our proposed model framework to the well-known dataset compiled in \cite{welch2008comprehensive}.
+More specifically, we forecast monthly S\&P~500 excess returns over a period of 55 years and compute one-step-ahead predictive densities.\footnote{S\&P~500 data is available at a number of different frequencies.
+For the purpose of this paper and limited by the availability of higher-frequency covariates, we opt for monthly observations.} We then assess to what extent the proposed methods outperform simpler nested alternatives and other competing approaches both in terms of root mean square errors (RMSEs) as well as log predictive scores (LPS).

 Our results indicate that a time-varying parameter model with shrinkage and heavy tailed measurement errors displays the best predictive performance over the full hold-out period.
-Considering the results within expansions and recessions highlights that allowing for heavy tailed state innovations pays off in economic downturns while being outperformed by a specification with heavy tailed measurement errors in expansions.
-The strong forecasting performance generally translates into a favorable performance in terms of Sharpe ratios.
+Considering the results within expansions and recessions highlights that allowing for heavy tailed state innovations pays off in economic downturns, while it is outperformed by a specification with heavy tailed measurement errors in expansions.
+A dynamic model selection exercise shows that forecasting performance may be further improved by computing model weights based on previous predictive likelihoods.
+Strong overall forecasts generally translate into a favorable performance in terms of Sharpe ratios.
 Using this economic evaluation criterion suggests that models that work well in forecasting also work well when used to generate trading signals.

 The remainder of the paper is structured as follows.
-Section \ref{sec: ectrcs} introduces the necessary modifications to the econometric model postulated in Eqs.\ (\ref{eq: obs}) and (\ref{eq: states}) in order to allow for heavy-tailed measurement and state innovations.
-In addition, this section provides an overview on the prior setup used and a brief sketch of the Markov chain Monte Carlo (MCMC) algorithm.
-Section \ref{sec:empirics} presents the empirical results, focusing first on the forecasting exercise and then discussing the results of our trading exercise.
+Section \ref{sec: ectrcs} introduces the necessary modifications to the econometric model postulated in Eqs.\ (\ref{eq: obs}) and (\ref{eq: states}) to allow for heavy-tailed measurement and state innovations.
+In addition, the section provides an overview on the Bayesian prior setup and a brief sketch of the Markov chain Monte Carlo (MCMC) algorithm.
+Section \ref{sec:empirics} presents the empirical results, focusing first on selected in-sample features of the model before discussing the results of our forecasting exercise.
 Finally, the last section summarizes and concludes the paper.